-- f.
-There shall be no liability on the part of, and no cause of action of any nature shall arise against, any member insurer or its agents or employees, agents or employees of the association, members of the board of directors of the association, or the department or its representatives, for any action taken by them in the performance of their duties or responsibilities under this subsection.
-Such immunity does not apply to actions for breach of any contract or agreement pertaining to insurance, or any willful tort. - (6) CITIZENS PROPERTY INSURANCE CORPORATION. -- - It is the public purpose of this subsection to ensure the existence of an orderly market for property insurance for Floridians and Florida businesses.
+- of action of any nature shall arise against, any member insurer or its agents or employees, agents or employees of the association, members of the board of directors of the association, or the department or its representatives, for any action taken by them in the performance of their duties or responsibilities under this subsection.
+Such immunity does not apply to actions for breach of any contract or agreement pertaining to insurance, or any willful tort. - (6) CITIZENS PROPERTY INSURANCE CORPORATION. -- - (a)1.
+It is the public purpose of this subsection to ensure the existence of an orderly market for property insurance for Floridians and Florida businesses.
 The Legislature finds that private insurers are unwilling or unable to provide affordable property insurance coverage in this state to the extent sought and needed.
-The absence of affordable property insurance threatens the public health, safety, and welfare and likewise threatens the economic health of the state.
-The state therefore has a compelling public interest and a public purpose to assist in assuring that property in the state is insured and that it is insured at affordable rates so as to facilitate the remediation, reconstruction, and replacement of damaged or destroyed property in order to reduce or avoid the negative effects otherwise resulting to the public health, safety, and welfare, to the economy of the state, and to the revenues of the state and local governments which are needed to provide for the 870297 public welfare.
-It is necessary, therefore, to provide affordable property insurance to applicants who are in good faith entitled to procure insurance through the voluntary market but are unable to do so.
-The Legislature intends by this subsection that affordable property insurance be provided and that it continue to be provided, as long as necessary, through Citizens Property Insurance Corporation, a government entity that is an integral part of the state, and that is not a private insurance company.
-To that end, Citizens Property Insurance Corporation shall strive to increase the availability of affordable property insurance in this state, while achieving efficiencies and economies, and while providing service to policyholders, applicants, and agents which is no less than the quality generally provided in the voluntary market, for the achievement of the foregoing public purposes.
-Because it is essential for this government entity to have the maximum financial resources to pay claims following a catastrophic hurricane, it is the intent of the Legislature that Citizens Property Insurance Corporation continue to be an integral part of the state and that the income of the corporation be exempt from federal income taxation and that interest on the debt obligations issued by the corporation be exempt from federal income taxation.
+The absence of affordable property insurance

+1567 threatens the public health, safety, and welfare and likewise 1568 threatens the economic health of the state.
+The state therefore 1569 has a compelling public interest and a public purpose to assist 1570 in assuring that property in the state is insured and that it is 1571 insured at affordable rates so as to facilitate the remediation, 1572 reconstruction, and replacement of damaged or destroyed property 1573 in order to reduce or avoid the negative effects otherwise 1574 resulting to the public health, safety, and welfare, to the 1575 economy of the state, and to the revenues of the state and local 1576 governments which are needed to provide for the public welfare.
+1577 It is necessary, therefore, to provide affordable property 1578 insurance to applicants who are in good faith entitled to procure 1579 insurance through the voluntary market but are unable to do so.
+1580 The Legislature intends by this subsection that affordable 1581 property insurance be provided and that it continue to be 1582 provided, as long as necessary, through Citizens Property Insurance Corporation, a government entity that is an integral 1583 part of the state, and that is not a private insurance company.
+1584 1585 To that end, Citizens Property Insurance Corporation shall strive to increase the availability of affordable property insurance in 1586 1587 this state, while achieving efficiencies and economies, and while 1588 providing service to policyholders, applicants, and agents which 1589 is no less than the quality generally provided in the voluntary 1590 market, for the achievement of the foregoing public purposes.
+1591 Because it is essential for this government entity to have the 1592 maximum financial resources to pay claims following a 1593 catastrophic hurricane, it is the intent of the Legislature that 1594 Citizens Property Insurance Corporation continue to be an 1595 integral part of the state and that the income of the corporation be exempt from federal income taxation and that interest on the debt obligations issued by the corporation be exempt from federal income taxation.